kentpmckinney/epi-beepboop/README.md

 # Beep Boop

-A more elaborate version of 'Fizzbuzz'
+An elaborate version of 'fizzbuzz' with a '2001: A Space Odyssey' theme

   <br/>

 ### How to Use
+Enter a number representing how far the fizzbuzz operation should count to.
+Optionally, enter a name at the bottom.

 <br/>